jampaniuday/OCI-Notes/OCI-Networking.md

 Firewall rules per subnet allowing/disallowing network  egress/ingress from the subnet

+Security Lists manage connectivity north-south (incoming/outgoing VCN traffic) and east-west (internal VCN traffic between multiple subnets)

+Each subnet may have up to 5 security lists via the Route Table.

+OCI follows a white-list model (you must manually specify white listed traffic flows); By default, things are locked down

+Instances cannot communicate with other instances in the same Subnet, until you permit them to!

 Rules may be Stateful or Stateless

 Security Rules are stateful by default